 How to Plant Cyrtanthus Lily Outdoors

-Make sure that the cultivar you’re thinking of planting is suitable for growing in the ground in USDA Hardiness Zones 9-10.
+Make sure that the cultivar you’re thinking of planting is suitable for growing in the ground in USDA Hardiness Zones 9 and 10.

 Conditions for growing Cyrtanthus lily outside should be partly sunny to light shade in well-draining soil.
 In most areas, this plant prefers morning sun and afternoon shade.